 There is another organization “AmeriCares” which is not only serving the people of America but other underprivileged people living in other parts of the world.
 Since it was established nearly 40 years ago, Americares has provided more than $12 billion in aid to 164 countries, including the United States.
 There is much other Charitable Organization in the USA which are striving to serve the population at large.

-Necessary is not to work and donate a big amount you can make a small donation, as much as you can at the very moment and work for the betterment of the case given.
+Necessary is not to work and donate a big amount you can make a small donation, as much as you can at the very moment and work for the betterment of the care given.
 There are a number of registered organizations in the United States of America that are working extensively in supporting people and are providing a better and professionally executed plan to ensure the right use of your donated money.
-See below our list of top 10 Charitable Organizations in United States which have become popular due to their services to the community.
+See below our list of top 10 Charitable Organizations in the United States which have become popular due to their services to the community.

 1 – Transparent Hands Foundation